-CERTSIGN, its employees and also other entities that perform certification activities are committed to keep the information secret both during and after employment.
+certSIGN, its employees and also other entities that perform certification activities are committed to keep the information secret both during and after employment.
 There are considered private and confidential information:

-- Information provided by Subjects/ Subscribers in addition to information that shall be sent to perform the certification services; in those situations disclosing the information received requires the prior written consent of the information owner or in others conditions according to the law. - Information supplied by/to Subjects/ Subscribers (for example, the content of contracts concluded with Subjects/ Subscribers or Relying Parties, bank accounts, registration applications, issuing, rekeying, certificate revocation - except for the information included in certificates or from the Repository, in compliance with the present CPS); part of the information mentioned above can be disclosed only with the approval and for the purpose specified by the owner of the information (for example the Subject), - Records of system transactions (all types of transactions, as well as data for
+- Information provided by Subjects/ Subscribers in addition to information that shall be sent to perform the certification services; in those situations, disclosing the information received requires the prior written consent of the information owner or in others conditions according to the law. - Information supplied by/to Subjects/ Subscribers (for example, the content of contracts concluded with Subjects/ Subscribers or Relying Parties, bank accounts, registration applications, issuing, rekeying, certificate revocation - except for the information included in certificates or from the Repository, in compliance with the present CPS); part of the information mentioned above can be disclosed only with the approval and for the purpose specified by the owner of the information (for example the Subject), - Records of system transactions (all types of transactions, as well as data for transactions control, the so called system transactions logs) - Record of events (logs) related to certification services, kept by certSIGN, - Results of internal and external audits, if they are a threat for certSIGN's security, - Emergency plans,

-- Record of events (logs) related to certification services, kept by CERTSIGN, - Results of internal and external audits, if they are a threat for CERTSIGN's security, - Emergency plans, - Information about measures taken to protect hardware devices and software applications, information about management of the certification services and planned registration rules.
+Information about measures taken to protect hardware devices and software applications, information about management of the certification services and planned registration rules.